RicardoYadier/ISTA220/Homework/ista220-hw07.md

 ##### 8. Can you think of a good reason to create an anonymous class?
 What is it?
-when you want to keep the data private.
+when you want to keep the data private. when you dont want to name every variable you use.

 ##### 9. What is polymorphism as this term is used in computer science?
 This is not in the book.